 Drawbacks: The porcelain layer on a PFM crown can chip or fracture over time, especially if the patient has a heavy bite or grinding habit.
 In some cases, you might also notice a thin dark line at the gum edge – that’s the metal coping showing slightly, particularly if gums recede.

-Use Cases: PFM crowns are a good all-around choice when you need a reliable, strong crown with decent aesthetics at a moderate cost.
+Use Cases: Crown material selection should always be based on biomechanical requirements, aesthetic demands, and patient-specific factors rather than dental crown cost alone.
+PFM crowns are a good all-around choice when you need a reliable, strong crown with decent aesthetics at a moderate cost.

 3. All-Ceramic

-All-ceramic crowns are entirely made of ceramic material with no metal at all.
+Modern ceramic crown systems provide highly aesthetic restorations with excellent optical properties for anterior rehabilitation.
 These have become increasingly popular, especially for patients who prioritize aesthetics.
 The category of ceramics is broad – it includes traditional feldspathic porcelain, modern reinforced ceramics like zirconia and lithium disilicate (e.g., E-max crowns), and others.

 Advantages: The biggest advantage is superior aesthetics.
 All-ceramic crowns can mimic natural tooth enamel’s translucency and color better than any metal-based crown.
 They have a more lifelike appearance, which is why they’re often the top choice for front teeth restorations where looks are critical.